 We tracked how approaches to ranking and matching have evolved from a purely statistical approach of classic full text search through a more sophisticated concept-based search to modern learn-to-rank models with manual feature engineering.

 Now, we see the next generation of search engines emerging, based on the semantic vector space model and fueled by impressive advancements in deep learning-based natural language processing.

 This new generation of search engines will power new retail search systems which will make customers’ shopping journeys even more intuitive, smooth and delightful than ever.

-If you'd like to get more information or to contact the author, please click here.
+If you'd like to get more information, please click here.